akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlogPart1.md

 * A **hidden layer**.
 Any layer that is not the input layer or the output layer is called a hidden layer.
 Their outputs are not directly observable.
 A hidden layer can contain any number of artificial neurons, and it is up to us to decide how many hidden layers there are, and how many artificial neurons they have.

 We can chain these layers together.
-The number of hidden layers and the number of neurons in each layer is for us to decide.
 For this example, we will have the input layer, 3 artificial neurons in a first hidden layer, 3 artificial neurons in a second hidden layer and finally the output layer with 1 artificial neuron.
 From layer to layer, every artificial neuron is connected using weights.
 This means that with 2 input elements and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
 From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
 The number of bias units equals